Extracurricular Activity: Learning Outside the Classroom or Office

 Today, Marshall holds several certifications in addition to his degree.
 He’s also supervisor of clinical engineering with HSS Inc. at University of Colorado Health – Northern Colorado and president of CABMET.

-No doubt, there’s a professional organization dedicated to your chosen field.
 Consider the power of networking and strengthening your résumé through these organizations, or do a quick Google search for others.
 DVU’s Career Services and other support teams can also provide guidance.

 Business and Management